Skip to content

 implantation failure

-• EMMA can be performed on a small piece of an endometrial biopsy.
+• EMMA can be performed on a small sample of an endometrial biopsy.

 • If the patient is undergoing an ERA test, a small portion of the same biopsy can be used, so no additional sample will be required.